JorisPianezze/mesonh_beta_test_guide/docs/source/documentation/code_description/executables_namelists/namelists/nam_diag_surfn.rst

   * Z0_*: groughness length
   * Z0H_*: gthermal roughness length

-* LSURF_VARS: flag to save in the output file the surface specific humidity for each scheme (on the four separate tiles), on each patch of the vegetation scheme if existing.
-The diagnosed fields are (* stands for the scheme considered (*=nothing: gfield aggregated on the whole surface; *=name of a scheme :< field for this scheme):
+* :code:`LSURF_VARS` : flag to save in the output file the surface specific humidity for each scheme (on the four separate tiles), on each patch of the vegetation scheme if existing.
+The diagnosed fields are (* stands for the scheme considered (* = nothing: gfield aggregated on the whole surface; * = name of a scheme :< field for this scheme):

-  *  QS_*: gspecific humidity
+  *  QS_*: specific humidity

-* L2M_MIN_ZS: flag for 2 meters quantities evaluated on the minimum orographyy of the grid
+* :code:`L2M_MIN_ZS` : flag for 2 meters quantities evaluated on the minimum orography of the grid